jayinc/docs/content/client-libraries/ui-components/transcript-drawer/_index.md

 ## Displaying the confirmation checkmark

-Once the application has successfully responded to the voice input, send a <code>speechhandled</code> message to display the confirmation mark:
+Once the application has successfully responded to the voice input, send a `speechhandled` message to display the confirmation mark:

 {{< highlight tsx >}}